-(10) The employer must provide for employee collaboration, pursuant to WAC 296-67-315 Employee collaboration.
-The PSI must be made available to all employees.
+(10) The PSI must be made available to all employees, and relevant PSI must be made available to employees of contractors.
 Information pertaining to the hazards of the process must be effectively communicated to all affected employees.

 WAC 296-67-323 Hazard analyses.
-(1) Process hazard analysis.
+(1) Process hazard analysis (PHA).

-(a) The employer must perform and document an effective process hazard analysis (PHA) appropriate to the complexity of each process, in order to identify, evaluate, and control hazards associated with each process.
+(a) The employer must perform and document an effective PHA appropriate to the complexity of each process, in order to identify, evaluate, and control hazards associated with each process.
 All initial PHAs for processes not previously covered by WAC 296-67-017 must be completed within three years of the effective date of Part B of this chapter.
 PHAs performed in accordance with the requirements of WAC 296-67-017 must satisfy the initial PHA requirements of Part B of this chapter.
-All modes of operation, and related operating procedures must be covered by the PHA.
+All modes of operation pursuant to WAC 296-67-327 Operating procedures, must be covered by the PHA.

-(b) The employer must determine and document the priority order for performing PHAs based on the complexity, severity, and extent of process hazards; the number of potentially affected employees, the age of the process and the process operating history.
+(b) The employer must determine and document the priority order for performing PHAs based on the complexity, severity, and extent of process hazards, the number of potentially affected employees, the age of the process and the process operating history.
 The employer must use at least one of the following methodologies: